3. PRODUCTION CIRCUITS / ECONOMY

 The list of current waste dramas is endless.

-Expendable goods such as cleaning agents, shampoos or personal care products and their packaging are made from naturally renewable raw materials which are returned to the earth through composting after being used.
+Expendable goods such as cleaning agents, shampoos or body care products and their packaging are made from naturally renewable raw materials and are highly compatible with the ecosystems into which they enter after their use.

 Consumer goods such as cars, washing machines and computers are made to be durable and repairable from so-called “technical nutrients”.
-At the end of their life cycle, new devices are manufactured using a recycling process that is gentle to people and nature.
+At the end of their life cycle, new devices are manufactured using a recycling process, which has been well thought out beforehand and which is gentle to people and nature.

 FOLLOW YOUR HEART